kruegerrobotics/lan-monitor/README.md

 ## Installation

-### Automatic installation by using the provided Debian package
+### Installation by using the provided Debian package

 If running on Debian or a deb base package manager you can use the debian packages provided [here](https://github.com/KruDex/lan-monitor/releases/latest).